GarethMurden/genetibit/readme.md

 ## To do

 - Features
+	- Market
+		- Show items & prices
+		- Buy (& use immediately)
-	- Restock cooldown for market
+		- Restock cooldown
 	- Upgrade field
 		- Population limits
 	- Select critter from field to view info